 A: It is better to help distance students leverage digital services (e.g. DocuSign, Scannable App, etc.).
 See for example, the Adobe Scan app to use phones as scanners.
 On-campus, students can access Student Printing Services at Guerrieri Academic Commons.
 The SU Bookstore is exploring e-text options for all required texts.
 They anticipate a no-cost shipping option for remote/online students for course materials.
 We recommend establishing a centralized printing service through the GAC for remote and online students to email as files to be printed with a pick-up location.

-Q: How will faculty evaluations be handled this fall?
+Q: How will faculty evaluations be handled this spring?

-A: The tentative plan is to adopt a similar strategy to spring 2020 semester, in which evaluations are administered for instructional reflection, with flexibility about reporting the results as representative of overall teaching effectiveness.
+A: The plan is to adopt a similar strategy to the spring and fall 2020 semesters, in which evaluations are administered for instructional reflection, with flexibility about reporting the results as representative of overall teaching effectiveness.
 Faculty and programs might consider alternatives to student evaluations, such as a student reflective essay, focus group exit discussion, faculty mentor meeting with mentee students, or other options.